TylerHats/Hats-Multitool/README.md

 # Hat's Multitool

-**Hat's Multitool** is a PowerShell-based project aimed at making new PC setups more efficient, along with offering common troubleshooting tools.
-While the scripts are generally intended for use at QualityIP, no identifiable information is ever to be contained within the script.
+**Hat's Multitool** is a PowerShell-based project aimed at making new PC setups more efficient, along with offering common troubleshooting tools and programs.
 Collaboration, bug reports and feature requests are all welcome!

 *The latest release of this repo is always available at:* ***HatsThings.com/go/Hats-Multitool***